The article highlights 5 common pitfalls to avoid during the hardware design process for a new electronic product.

 From relatively long development cycles to 2,500-page datasheets, from the growing importance of the Internet of Things (IoT) and cloud-based computing, the future of electronic hardware design lies in supporting increasing system complexity.

-With the requirements of ever higher speed and more complex circuit board designs matching or outpacing the evolution of design tools, it will be more important than ever for designers and engineers to take this growing complexity into account in all aspects of their design.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+With the requirements of ever higher speed and more complex circuit board designs matching or outpacing the evolution of design tools, it will be more important than ever for designers and engineers to take this growing complexity into account in all aspects of their design.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: